blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 While the Data Categories are globally defined by PRIV and interpreted the same way by all implementing Systems, the selectors are defined by the Systems.
 A `selector` uniquely identifies a particular data field that the Systems works with.
 When several Systems exchange data among them, they SHOULD align on using the same `selectors` in the same way, in order to be able to correctly interoperate.

+The value of the `target` indicates whether the data in question is going to be processed only by the System collecting it, of within a larger target scope.
+See [Targets](#targets).

 Processing MAY be legitimate according to one or more [Legal Bases](#legal-bases) for processing.
 For example, a Data Subject can give explicit `CONSENT` when creating an account with a particular online service, and at the time, the System providing a service to the Data Subject might need to process their data in order to deliver a service or honor a `CONTRACT` (e.g. deliver the purchased goods to the Data Subjects address and issue an invoice).